 A Brutal Reckoning: Andrew Jackson, the Creek Indians, and the Epic War for the American South

-history, leading to the greatest loss of Native American life on what is now U.S. soil.
+What began as a vicious internal conflict among the Creek Indians evolved into the Creek War of 1813–1814, which shattered Native American control of the Deep South and led to the infamous Trail of Tears, in which the government forcibly removed the southeastern Indians from their homeland.
+The episode remains one of the most tragic in American history, leading to the greatest loss of Native American life on what is now U.S. soil.
 The war also gave Andrew Jackson his first combat leadership role, and his newfound popularity after defeating the Creeks would set him on the path to the White House.

-A Brutal Reckoning recovers this forgotten yet essential moment in U.S. history, portraying the vibrant cultures and ways of life of the Creeks and their Indian neighbors before conflict undid them, and introducing us to a young Andrew Jackson, a military commander with unbridled ambition, a taste for cruelty, and a fraught sense of honor and duty.
+A Brutal Reckoning recovers this forgotten yet essential moment in U.S. history, portraying the vibrant cultures and ways of life of the Creeks and their Indian neighbors before conflict undid them and introducing us to a young Andrew Jackson, a military commander with unbridled ambition, a taste for cruelty, and a fraught sense of honor and duty.
 Jackson would not have won the war without the help of Native American allies, yet he denied their role and even insisted on their displacement, together with all the Indians of the American South.

 Tecumseh and the Prophet: The Shawnee Brothers Who Defied a Nation